Work–Feedback Loop

 The graphic shows three elements:

-The falling curve describes the value of the signal over time.
-It illustrates that feedback does not remain relevant constantly, but loses its effect with increasing delay.
+1. The falling curve describes the value of the signal over time.
+It illustrates that feedback does not remain constantly relevant but loses impact with increasing delay.

-The horizontal line marks the minimum relevance threshold.
-Below this threshold, the signal still exists, but no longer guides action.
+2. The horizontal line marks the minimum relevance threshold.
+Below this threshold, the signal still exists but is no longer actionable.

-The position of this vertical line in relation to the threshold is crucial.
+What matters is the position of this vertical line relative to the threshold.

-If t(FRT) is to the left of the intersection with the relevance threshold, the feedback still guides action.
+If the system responds before the curve drops below the relevance threshold, the feedback is still actionable.

-If t(FRT) is to the right of it, the signal is structurally devalued.
+If it responds after, the signal is structurally devalued.
 The system reacts—but too late.

-We can conclude that it is not only crucial whether feedback exists, but also whether it has an effect in a timely manner.
+We can conclude that it is not only decisive whether feedback exists, but also whether it acts in time.

 4.3 Time as a bottleneck

-Feedback is available in many organizations.
-This can be seen from the fact that problems are identified and feedback data exists.
-The bottleneck is therefore not in the signal, but in the response time.
+In many organizations, feedback is present.
+This is evident from the fact that problems are recognized and feedback data exists.
+The bottleneck therefore lies not in the signal, but in the response time.

-Typical causes for this are, for example, multi-level decision-making processes, committee structures, budget approvals, dependencies between units, or even risk hedging.
+Typical causes include multi-stage decision processes, committee structures, budget approvals, dependencies between units, and risk mitigation procedures.

 4.4 Speed is relative

-A short feedback response time is not an absolute value; it is always relative to the validity window of the signal.
-In some systems, a week may be short.
-In other systems, a week may be too late.
-The crucial question is therefore:
+A short Feedback Response Time is not an absolute value—it is always relative to the signal's validity window.
+In some systems, a week can be short.
+In others, a week is too late.
+The decisive question is: Does the system respond before the signal loses its relevance?

-Learning ability only arises when response time and signal relevance are synchronized.
+Learning ability only emerges when response time and signal relevance are synchronized.

-This is because it determines whether feedback actually has consequences.
-In the next section, we will therefore consider decision latency as an independent structural variable.
+The decomposition of the Feedback Response Time shows that not all delays are alike.
+Particularly critical is decision time—because this is where it is determined whether feedback actually produces consequences.
+In the next section, we therefore examine decision latency as an independent structural variable.

 5. Decision latency

-In the previous section, feedback response time (FRT) was described as the sum of signal, decision, and implementation.
-This breakdown already shows that not all delays have the same effect.
+In the previous section, the Feedback Response Time was described as the sum of signal, decision, and execution.
+This decomposition already shows that not all delays have the same effect.

 5.1 What is decision latency?